3.1. Change ROS 2 Domain Id¶

 In order to close the execution, just press ^C or send a signal (

 3.1.5.
 Communicating multiple Domains¶

 The ROS 2 Router can equally inter-communicate 2 or more Domain Ids.
 Just add as many Participants as desired to the configuration file and this will redirect all messages from every Domain to all the others.
-In the following figure we could see the use case and the configuration required for communicating 4 different Domains.
+The following figure illustrates the use case and the configuration required to communicate four different Domains.